 - In a small bowl, mix the pecans, cranberries and mint.

-- Place on a piece of wax paper and place in the refrigerator until ready to serve.
+- Place them on a piece of wax paper and chill in the refrigerator for a minimum of 2 hours or until ready to serve.